mikekoscinski/pokedex/scrape.md

 Notes:

-- Test cases marked 'n/a' have matching pokemon.
+- Test cases marked 'n/a' do not have any pokemon that match the specified case

 - Every pokemon learns at least one move via level up.
-Thus, level up will always be marked 'yes'
+Thus, level up is always marked 'Yes'